BKWLD/vue-form/README.md

 To skin vue-form, you have two options:

-* Import vue-form's Stylus stylesheet into your component, and quickly customize a theme by overriding the default Stylus variables.
+* Import vue-form's Stylus stylesheet into your component, and create a theme by overriding a few Stylus variables.

-* Don't import the Stylus, and write your own CSS.
+* Start from scratch.
 Vue-form's components include no styles by default.
 This is by design, to give you the most flexibility.

-To import vue-form's Stylus stylesheet and customize a theme:
+To import vue-form's Stylus stylesheet and create a theme:

 ```
 <style lang='stylus' scoped>
-// Deep selector is required if styles are scoped
+>>>  // 👈 Deep selector is required if styles are scoped
->>>
-  // Customize your variables (any variable in "vue-form/src/assets/definitions.styl")
+  // Customize variables (see "vue-form/src/assets/definitions.styl")
   form-color-base = white
   form-bkg-base = yellow

-  // Then import vue-form styles
+  // Import vue-form styles
   @import '~vue-form/index.styl'
 ```

 ## Validation

+Each field validates itself on blur and submit, and shows/hides its own validation message.

 Fields have a `rules` prop that accepts an array of strings or functions.

-Strings represent preset validators included in this package.
-Functions are your custom validator functions.
+Strings represent preset validators included in this package:

-Vue-form includes the following presets:

 - "email":  Must be a valid email
 - "required": Must not be empty or unchecked.